 Trend Alert: The Revival of Vintage IKEA

-Designer furniture on a bargain
+Designer furniture on a shoestring budget

-Some of the most fruitful of all IKEA’s collaborations were the ones with Verner Panton, Noboru Nakamura, Gillis Lundgren, Morten Kjelstrup and Allan Østgaard.
+Some of the most fruitful of all IKEA’s collaborations were the ones with Verner Panton, Noboru Nakamura, Gillis Lundgren, Morten Kjelstrup, and Allan Østgaard.
 Some of these designs can still be found in the stores even to this day, but not every designer product that lined the retailer’s shelves became popular with the buyers.

-From fail to success
+From failure to success

 They don’t make them as they used to